-- Bring social benefit to the community – it is expected to generate more than £1 million for local community projects over the 20 year Project life
+- bringing social benefit to the community – generating more than £500,000 for local community projects over the 20 year Project life

-- Help to generate clean electricity Participate in ownership of a local renewable energy source
+- participating in ownership of a local community business

-- Have an equal vote with other Members regardless of your number of shares
+- getting an equal vote with other Members regardless of their number of shares

-- Be able to hold the HoTTWind@Longley Board to account and to elect Directors
+- able to hold the HoTTWind@Longley Board to account and to elect Directors

-- Be eligible to stand as a Board Director
+- eligible to stand as a Board Director

-- Be eligible for interest paid on your Shares as determined by the Board
+- eligible for interest paid on their Shares as determined by the Board

-The share offer’s primary aim is not receiving interest on an investment, but is about helping to build a sustainable community.
-There is limited financial reward.
+As the Project’s primary aim is not receiving interest on an investment, but about helping to build a sustainable community, there is limited financial reward.
 This is a long term investment with interest paid annually.
 The shares cannot go up in value.
 If Members wish to withdraw shares at any point they can only be withdrawn at face value.
 While provision will be made to cover reasonable withdrawal, it is not guaranteed that Members will be able to withdraw their shares on demand.
 When the Society is in surplus, HoTTWind@Longley aims to pay interest on the shares at a rate determined by the Directors.
 HoTTWind@Longley will seek to pay 7.5% per annum interest.

 Interest is paid gross and is taxable.
 Any additional profits after reserves will be gifted to a Community Fund and used for benefit of the local community.